mmmurray/graphql-dojo/README.md

 # GraphQL Dojo

-In this Dojo we will be building a Metrolink live departures using GraphQL and React.
+In this Dojo we will be building a Metrolink live departures app using GraphQL and React.

 ![](docs/app-screenshot.png)

-## Exercises

-### Exercise 1 - Designing a schema
+## 1 - Designing a schema

 Designing the schema for a GraphQL API can be a tricky job.
 You need to consider all the different use cases of the API to best represent these as types and fields.